Dual Credit and Dual Enrollment

 - When you confirm your registration, your high school counselor will automatically be notified to review your application materials.

-- For a list of course offerings and course registration numbers (CRN’s) for your high school ask your dual credit counselor/coordinator or check the most recent Schedule of Classes document found on the Courses Link in the General Information section of our website.
+- For a list of course offerings and course registration numbers (CRN’s) for your high school ask your dual credit counselor/coordinator or check the most recent version of the online schedule booklet.

 - The high school counselor/coordinator or home school proctor will complete the following items through the DualEnroll.com system: